The Transplant Games

 Orbis International and its Flying Eye Hospital

-The Indiana Lions Eye and Tissue Transplant Bank proudly participates in providing eye tissue to Orbis International and its Flying Eye Hospital.
+The Indiana Lions Eye Bank proudly participates in providing eye tissue to Orbis International and its Flying Eye Hospital.
 The Orbis Flying Eye Hospital stopped in Indianapolis for a public relations event while on its way to Trujillo, Peru, its last mission for 2011.

 The Flying Eye Hospital is an extension of Orbis International; it has flown to 85 different countries since its inception in 1982.
 It provides eye care and ocular surgeries for several diseases including corneal blindness, as well as training for the local surgeons/physicians in the areas to which it serves.